 - If your student is unable to attend school, communication with your student's instructors at the Downtown campus can occur via email for make-up work.
 The student must communicate with their instructors on Catawba's campus regarding absences.
 Students taking Catawba classes will be held accountable for their attendance to the college's classes following Catawba's attendance protocols. - 2.
-When returning from a school absence, the student must bring a note to the homeroom teacher stating the reason for the absence in order to be excused. - 3.
-Students leaving school early for any reason should bring a note to the homeroom teacher and must be signed out in the school office by a parent. - 4.
+When returning from a school absence, the student must submit a note stating the reason for the absence in order to be excused. - 3.
+Students leaving school early for any reason must be signed out by a parent or have submitted written confirmation from a parent. - 4.
 The school feels strongly that the school calendar is oriented in such a way as to permit families to have ample time to vacation together; consequently, we ask that you not remove your children from school during the course of the academic year.
 If there is a need to be absent from school, please contact the homeroom teacher in advance (preferably two weeks).
-With sufficient time and proper notification, faculty will do their
+With sufficient time and proper notification, faculty will do their best to provide appropriate schoolwork; however, make-up work does not fully replace missed classroom instruction.

-- best to provide appropriate schoolwork; however, make-up work does not fully replace missed classroom instruction. - 5.
-If a student misses more than 10 days or has excessive tardies, expect to receive a letter from the school requiring the parent to connect with the division director to ensure there is a solid plan in place to have the student attend school regularly or be on time.
+5. If a student misses more than 10 days or has excessive tardies, expect to receive a letter from the school requiring the parent to connect with the division director to ensure there is a solid plan in place to have the student attend school regularly or be on time.